shobhitsarin/AppSyncInSSR/README.md

 2) Run "yarn start" to start next application

 Steps to Reproduce Error -
-http://localhost:3000/plpWithAppSync, Open this url in browser directly .
-It will throw error.
+Open http://localhost:3000/plpWithAppSync, url in browser directly, it renders the plp on server side and It will throw error.

 Navigating to PLP page using Header (on top of page) works fine